2663211/Clubs-Connect/terrestrial-trappist/src/content/docs/testing/uat.md

 - **Creation of Feedback Form:** a Google Form was created to collect feedback from users who tested the platform.
 The form questions were based on the user acceptance test scenarios to ensure structured and relevant responses.
   The form used for collecting feedback is this: <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdDXXtfUHauEi_5OyyyE0EyUOtErnvvPEt6sx58qZgLe2vqPg/viewform?embedded=true" width="640" height="3000" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+- **Direct observations:** an alternative to using the feedback form to give feedback was direct observation, some of the team members met with users and allowed them to use the application while observing how they use it and getting feedback.

 - **Results and Analysis:** UAT sessions were conducted throughout development to gather feedback from users.
 The collected responses were analysed, and recommended changes were implemented to enhance the platform.
 Summaries of the findings and improvements are included below.

 ## User Acceptance Tests